 3 Average hazard ratio

 We consider designs for non-proportional hazards in this chapter.
 Because of its importance for regulatory applications, we focus here on the logrank tests.
-Others tests will be considered in Chapter 5.
+Others tests will be considered in the chapters of the “other tests” part.

 3.1 Piecewise model